The Price of Ignoring Enterprise Cybersecurity: $4.24 Million and Counting

 Common features of security tools

-Many security tools are available to help protect against cyberattacks, including firewalls, antivirus software, and intrusion detection/prevention systems.
+Many security tools are available to help protect against cyberattacks, including firewalls, antivirus software for windows 10, and intrusion detection/prevention systems.
 Common features of security tools include malware, phishing, and ransomware.
 It is important to select the right tools for your enterprise and to ensure that they are up to date and properly configured.

 Benefits of Finding Best-fit Enterprise Cybersecurity Vendors